Elizabeth Howard, Duchess of Norfolk: Marriage

 During the long period in which King Henry VIII sought to have his marriage to Catherine of Aragon annulled, the Duchess remained staunchly loyal to Queen Catherine and antagonistic towards her husband's niece, Anne Boleyn, with whom the King was infatuated.
-Late in 1530 it was noted that the Duchess was secretly conveying letters to Queen Catherine from Italy concealed in oranges, which the Queen passed on to the Imperial ambassador, Eustace Chapuys, and at one time the Duchess told Chapuys that her husband, the Duke, had confided in her that Anne would be 'the ruin of all her family'.
-In 1531 the Duchess was exiled from court at Anne Boleyn's request for too freely declaring her loyalty to Catherine.
+Late in 1530 it was noted that the Duchess was secretly conveying letters to Queen Catherine from Italy concealed in oranges, which Catherine passed on to the Imperial ambassador, Eustace Chapuys, and at one time the Duchess told Chapuys that her husband had confided in her that Anne would be 'the ruin of all her family'.
+In 1531, the Duchess was exiled from court at Anne Boleyn's request for too freely declaring her loyalty to Catherine.

 According to Graves, the Duchess also quarrelled with Anne over Anne's insistence that the Duchess's daughter, Mary Howard, should marry Henry VIII's illegitimate son, Henry FitzRoy.
-When Anne Boleyn was crowned on 1 June 1533, the Duchess refused to attend the coronation 'from the love she bore to the previous Queen'.
+When Anne was crowned queen on 1 June 1533, the Duchess refused to attend the coronation "from the love she bore to the previous Queen".

 Meanwhile, the Duchess's own marriage continued to deteriorate.
-The Duke refused to give up his mistress, and resolved to separate from his wife.
-Both the Duke and Thomas Cromwell requested the Duchess's brother to take her in, a suggestion he utterly rejected.
+Norfolk refused to give up his mistress, and resolved to separate from his wife.
+Both Norfolk and Thomas Cromwell requested the Duchess's brother to take her in, a suggestion he rejected.
 The Duchess wrote of her husband's abuse of her during this period, claiming that when she was recovering after the birth of her daughter, Mary, he had pulled her out of bed by the hair, dragged her through the house, and wounded her with a dagger.
-In three separate letters to Cromwell the Duchess repeated the accusation that the Duke had 'set his women to bind me till blood came out at my fingers' ends, and pinnacled me, and sat on my breast till I spit blood, and he never punished them'.
-Howard responded to the allegations by writing that 'I think the apparent false lies were never contrived by a wife of her husband that she doth daily increase of me'.
+In three separate letters to Cromwell the Duchess repeated the accusation that Norfolk had "set his women to bind me till blood came out at my fingers' ends, and pinnacled me, and sat on my breast till I spit blood, and he never punished them".
+Norfolk responded to the allegations by writing that "I think the apparent false lies were never contrived by a wife of her husband that she doth daily increase of me".